SMTG-Bham/easyunfold/paper/paper.md

 This enables the unfolded band structure to be re-plotted and further analysed without reprocessing the wave function data, which can be time-consuming and require large storage space.

 The package is designed with flexibility in mind.
-`easyunfold` can split the supercell calculations into multiple runs, each working on a subset of $\vec{k}$-points.
+`easyunfold` can split a supercell calculation into multiple runs.
 This functionality is essential for compute-heavy and memory-intensive hybrid functional calculations, particularly if spin-orbit coupling is used, where the required computational resources would quickly become intractable otherwise.
 Upon completion of all calculations, their wave functions can be collected to generate a single effective band structure.
 The atomic and orbital projections can be used to colour the effective band structure (\autoref{fig:figure2}), and the electronic density of states (DOS) can optionally be plotted alongside (\autoref{fig:figure3}), which can provide valuable information for analysing the underlying structure-property relationships.

 We chose Python as the programming language due to its low barrier-to-entry, flexibility and popularity in the materials modelling field.
 An object-oriented approach is used when designing the package to allow abstractions when reading and processing wave function data.
-The code current supports two of the most popular DFT codes, VASP and CASTEP, and others can be added with a small amount of coding effort.
+The code current supports two of the most popular DFT codes, VASP [@vasp1,@vasp2] and CASTEP [@castep], and others can be added with a small amount of coding effort.
 `easyunfold` depends on common scientific computing packages such as `numpy` [@numpy] and `matplotlib` [@matplotlib].
 The Atomic Simulation Environment (`ase`) [@ase] is used for reading input crystal structures from a wide range of formats.